WVUHPC/2018-SummerWorkshop/index.md

   {% endif %}
   <a href="{{site.swc_site}}/conduct.html">Code of Conduct</a>.
 {% endcomment %}
   <strong>Requirements:</strong> Most of the examples and exercises will be executed on Spruce and access will be provided for the workshop.
-The only requierement of desktop computers and personal laptops is the ability to connect via SSH to the cluster.
+The only requirement of desktop computers and personal laptops is the ability to connect via SSH to the cluster.
 Both Linux and Mac offers that natively.
-Windows users can download and install <a href="https://www.putty.org">PuTTy</a> for a basic SSH client or <a href="https://mobaxterm.mobatek.net">MobaXterm</a> for a SSH client with X11 server.
+Windows users can download and install <a href="https://www.putty.org">PuTTy</a> for a basic SSH client or <a href="https://mobaxterm.mobatek.net">MobaXterm</a> for an SSH client with X11 server.
 </p>

 {% comment %}